Editor’s Note: This is a guest post from Michael Brito, Senior Vice President for Social Business Planning at Edelman Digital.

 In the past, some companies relied solely on press releases to launch products.
 Others have leaked product information to tech influencer blogs in order to leverage their reach, influence and community size and create buzz.
 The problem with these two methods is that they result in a onetime communication opportunity.
 After all the hype and buzz dies down, there is no way for a company to communicate with the social customer again; until of course the next release hits the wires or the next blog post goes live; assuming the 3rd party tech blog is willing to post it.

-As organizations today are getting smarter, adopting governance models, empowering their employees to blog and tweet; they are now relying on their owned media channels to share and release information.
+As organizations today are getting smarter, adopting governance models, empowering their employees to blog and tweet (or alternatively using blog writing services to do it for them); they are now relying on their owned media channels to share and release information.
 An owned media channel is a company owned community where they have more control the messaging i.e. corporate blog, Facebook fan page and corporate Twitter account.
 The result of this approach is that allows a company to communicate directly with the community rather than through a third party.
 And, it makes sense that most consumers interested in a product or brand will want firsthand knowledge about a release date, future enhancements about a product or service and other corporate communications.

 As long as the messaging on a company’s owned media channels is relevant, not inundated with sales propaganda, and delivers valuable information, they will essentially position themselves as a trusted advisor of content related to their own products and/or industry related information.
 The key is to be authentic and trustworthy; with the end goal of being believable.